XiaoliangJiang/Final-Project/README.md

 Possible outcomes each round of play: "player" (player has the higher score), "banker" (banker has the higher score), and "tie."

-Rules: After assigning the first four cards to player and banker (the order is player-banker-player-banker), If neither the player nor the banker is dealt a total of 8 or 9 in the first two cards (the single-digit of the sum of two cards on hand), the tableau of drawing rules is consulted, first for the player's rules, then the banker's.
+Rules: After assigning the first four cards to player and banker (the order is player-banker-player-banker), if neither the player nor the banker is dealt a total of 8 or 9 in the first two cards (the single-digit of the sum of two cards on hand), the tableau of drawing rules is consulted, first for the player's rules, then the banker's.

 Tableu of Drawing Rules: